-Travel Phrases in Turkish
+Essential Travel Phrases in Turkish for Tourists and Beginners

 Turkish travel phrases are like a small key that opens many doors: a warmer greeting, quicker help, smoother payments, and fewer awkward pauses.
 This guide is built for real travel moments—airports, hotels, restaurants, transport, and emergencies.
 The focus stays practical, clear, and polite.